-The quarterly highlights presented above are prepared using information derived from unaudited interim financial statements prepared in accordance with IFRS applicable to interim statements for the first three quarters of the respected year.
-Fourth quarters of the respected year were constructed from the result as of December 31, 2019 and December 31, 2018.
+The quarterly highlights presented above are prepared using information derived from unaudited interim financial statements prepared in accordance with IFRS applicable to interim statements for the first three quarters of the respective year.
+Fourth quarters of the respected year were constructed from the result as of December 31, 2020, December 31, 2019 and December 31, 2018.
 The quarterly results are presented in Canadian dollars.